 - If your data source is registered with the federated server but you don't want the layer to reference your source data, choose Copy all data.
 Your data will be copied to the server.

-- If your active portal is Portal for ArcGIS 10.5 or earlier and you will be using Collector or other sync-based workflows, choose Copy all data.
+- If your active portal is ArcGIS Enterprise 10.5 or Portal for ArcGIS 10.4.1 or earlier and you will be using Collector or other sync-based workflows, choose Copy all data.
 Feature layers that reference registered data sources do not support sync or export.

 When naming an item you are sharing from ArcGIS Pro, you can additionally specify a folder using the syntax Folder\WebLayerName for the Name parameter.
 If the folder does not already exist, it will be created during the sharing process.

-- A folder in your My Content is used to organize the content of your portal.
+- A folder in your My Content is used to organize the content of your ArcGIS Enterprise portal.

-If you specify a folder when sharing a feature layer (with the option to Copy all data), a tile layer, or a vector tile layer, a folder in your My Content will be used to store the shared item.
+If you specify a folder when sharing a feature layer (with the Copy all data option checked), a tile layer, or a vector tile layer, a folder in your My Content will be used to store the shared item.
 If you do not specify a folder, the shared item will be stored directly in your My Content.
 Services published during the sharing process will be stored in the Hosted GIS Server folder regardless of whether a folder is specified.

 If you specify a folder when sharing a map image layer or a map image layer with a dependent feature layer, both a folder in your My Content and a GIS Server folder will be used to store the shared item and the service, respectively.
 These folders will have the same name.
 If a folder is not specified, the shared item will be stored directly in your My Content and the service will be stored in the Site (root) folder.